Sanchit-Trivedi/Probability-and-Statistics-Assignments/README.md

-# Probablity-and-Statistics-Assignments
+# Probability-and-Statistics-Assignments

-Programming Assignments for the Probablilty and Statistics Course at IIIT Delhi
+Programming Assignments for the Probabililty and Statistics Course at IIIT Delhi